puyanguvic/semenatic_routing_and_load_balance/ase_llm_load_balancer.md

 - semantic capabilities: completion, chat, embedding, rerank, classify, tool calling, structured output, vision, audio, transcription
 - operational capabilities: context length, maximum input tokens, maximum total tokens, maximum concurrency, streaming support, quantization mode

-Capabilities SHOULD be fetched during startup and MAY be refreshed periodically.
+If LLM engine capabilities are used for load balancer, capabilities SHOULD be fetched during startup and MAY be refreshed periodically.
 The refresh interval SHOULD be configurable and is expected to be on the order of hours rather than seconds.

 #### LLM Engine Metrics

-Runtime metrics are used for dynamic scheduling.
-Because different engines expose different signals, an adapter MUST publish only metrics that are available and sufficiently fresh.
-Missing metrics MUST be represented as unknown rather than fabricated.
+The metrics from LLM engine is an important source for engine-aware load balancer scheduler.
+Generally there are queue-level，resource utilization, latency, throughput and other miscellaneous statistics.

 ##### Metric Categories